Research applications may focus on practical or academic career-related research in Canada and/or its application.

 Through our online system, project partners are notified when a report is due.
 Reports are submitted online.

 We look at this on a case-by-case basis.
 Models we have used in the past include: cost recovery, revenue sharing, royalty basis.
 We normally connect this discussion with that of intellectual property and licensing where appropriate.
 You are encouraged to be innovative and open to options.
-Please refer to our Guidelines for Working with For-Profit Organizations which presents some options for your consideration.
+Please refer to our Guidelines for Working with For-profit Organizations which presents some options for your consideration.

 Yes.
-You can contact Alexandra Manoliu, Manager, Research Initiatives who can assist you with your queries.
+You can contact Alexandra Manoliu, Senior Manager, Research Initiatives who can assist you with your queries.
 She can be reached at alexandra@ceric.ca.